oroinc/crm/src/Oro/Bundle/SalesBundle/Resources/doc/api/lead_address.md

 #### get_subresource

-Retrieve the record of the country configured for a specific lead address record.
+Retrieve a record of the country configured for a specific lead address record.

 #### get_relationship